The People's Best New Chef: New York Area Contenders

 Why They're Amazing: Because they're alumni of Per Se channeling their cooking chops into scrumptious Thai pub food.

+Culinary School: Danzer: The Culinary Institute of America (Hyde Park, NY); Redding: Institute of Culinary Education (New York City)

-Background: Both: Per Se (New York City); Danzer: Country (New York City); The French Laundry (Yountville, CA); Redding: La Esquina, Jewel Bako, Amuse (New York City)
+background: Both: Per Se (/sites/default/files/ew York City); Danzer: Country (New York City); the French Laundry (Yountville, CA); Redding: La Esquina, Jewel Bako, Amuse (New York City)

-Quintessential Dish: Yum kai hua pli (spicy roasted chicken and banana blossom salad)

-The Name: Redding has an uncle named Boon who would take her and Danzer on day-long bar-food-and-beer excursions in Thailand.
-"My family just goes nuts there.
-We drive to lunch and leave lunch to go [for a] second lunch, and have a snack on the way to second lunch."

 Photo © Francesco Tonelli